 Q: When is the best time to see the leaves?
 When do they peak?

 A: Leaves can change their color from as early as late September all the way through early November.
-Typically the second and third week of October are the peak times, but the last several years, leaves have had good color lasting on into November.
+Typically the second and third week of October are the peak times, but the last several years, leaves have had good color lasting on into early November.

 Q: Where are the best places in Brown County to see the leaves?